VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * Microservices and Containers-
  * The term “Microservices” refers to an application development strategy where each part of an application is actually deployed as a completely self-contained component (or microservice).
 The microservices that comprise an application can then be individually scaled and updated.

+ * While you might operate a development or testing environment on a single server or by using a single instance of each microservice, production is typically a different story.
+In such an environment, you are likely going to want to be able to scale things out.

+ *  You’ll probably want to scale out to multiple instances across a cluster of servers, rather than running things on one server.
+You’ll want the ability to scale in as well.
+You may also want different teams within your development department to be able to independently work on, and update, different microservices that each team is responsible for.
+ * By leveraging the benefits of Docker containers when working with more complex microservice-based applications, organizations can become more agile, because those microservices can be quickly scaled out and in to meet the loads on the application.
+ * While doing so, however, the isolation of resources and namespaces offered by containers ensures that one microservice instance does not interfere with any other instances.
+This makes it easier to design a solid microservice architecture, which, in turn, allows organizations to deal with the management, deployment, orchestration, and patching needs of container-based services – while limiting the risks to availability.